Answering Your Questions about Legal Ethics

 Is there any sort of legal work that an attorney licensed in another state may perform in Virginia?

-Another safe harbor available for some foreign attorneys is UPR 9, "Administrative Agency Practice."
+Another safe harbor available for some foreign attorneys is Comment [4] to Rule 5.5.
 That provision acknowledges, and defers to, the administrative regulatory provisions of particular practice areas that do not require membership in the local bar.
 This rule allows foreign attorneys to work in Virginia in a number of areas of law.
 Common examples include immigration, patents and federal tax.
 The allowable parameters of such a practice would be determined by the rules of the appropriate agency.

 Finally, a foreign attorney may perform certain legal work as in-house corporate counsel pursuant to Rule 1:A5.
 An extended explanation of that Rule appears with Question 11, below.